 But when it comes to Excel there is no such option to count words.
 You can count the number of cells which have text but not actual words in them.
 As you know, in Excel, we have functions and you can use them to calculate almost everything.
 You can create a formula that can count words from a cell.

-Today in this post, you will learn how to count words in Excel from a cell, or a range of cells, or even from the entire worksheet.
+Today in this post, you will learn how to count words in Excel from a cell, a range of cells, or even the entire worksheet.
 And I’ll also show you how to count a specific word from a range of cells.

 1. Count Words from a Single Cell